 As an industry leader in traffic control and one of the first organizations to treat traffic control as a career and not simply an afterthought, Flagger Force has the knowledge, experience and size to have a real impact in the safety of road construction and other roadwork zones across the eastern United States (including PA, DE, MD, VA, OH, NC & GA).
 With 1500+ employees and more than 20% annual growth, we continue to lead the industry.

 Flagger Force Academy Courses:

 Crew Member Training

-This is the first course you take a new hire in the field.
-This is how you become a Crew Member.
-This course is designed to meet State specific and Federal requirements for:
+This course is required as a new hire with our company in order to become a Crew Member.
+The course is designed to meet State and Federal requirements for:

-- Safety-Our new hires are given in depth training to assist them in learning the proper techniques and best practices to insure their safety, our Clients safety and the motorists we are assisting while on the road.
-This class is a hour class.
+- Safety—Our new hires are given in-depth training to help them learn the proper techniques and best practices to ensure their safety, our clients’ safety, and the motorists we are assisting while on the road.

 Basic Work Zone

-This course is designed to provide instruction covering the steps and procedures necessary to understand and implement Basic Work Zones
+This course is designed to provide instruction covering the steps and procedures necessary to understand Basic Work Zones

 - Flagging and Shoulder setups

 - All Crew Members submit a self-nomination form stating their interest in being considered for promotion.
 Those who have demonstrated good working knowledge and adherence to our policies and procedures are scheduled for this training.